 There are so many blogging options for you out there.
 I use WordPress myself and recommend you do too.

 WordPress is the open-source blogging software that is used by majority of biggest bloggers.
-More than 20% of all the web is hosted on WordPress!
+25% of all the web is hosted on WordPress!
 Go for the self-hosted version of WordPress as that will give you access to all the features and full flexibility.

 WordPress needs a domain name and a web space to work.
 That’s where you will store your content and files making it all accessible to anyone in the world.
 For the simplest install process I recommend Bluehost.
 It is easy to use, offers a free domain name, an affordable hosting, unlimited space and is recommended by WordPress.